 Should I Get Pet Insurance as Soon as I Get a New Pet?

 When you get a new pet, it can be a good idea to get pet insurance to start protecting them ASAP.
+In fact, it can be a good idea to enroll your pet before your first vet visit to ensure they’re covered from the start.
 Here are a couple of things you may want to consider when it comes to enrolling your pet right away.

 Near-future vet expenses

 If you’re bringing home an adult dog or cat, you may not know their complete health history and could be faced with an unexpected trip to the vet at any time.
-Enrolling them in a MetLife Pet policy ASAP can make the difference between getting unexpected vet bills covered or not — providing you with some financial peace of mind when welcoming a new member to the family.
+Enrolling them in a MetLife Pet policy ASAP can make the difference between getting unexpected vet bills covered or not.

 Waiting periods